whatsnowplaying/whats-now-playing/docs/extras/index.rst

 Notes:

   - Raw image URLs are not scaled and represent the original format as downloaded.
-  - Most fan art tends to be in widescreen.
+  - Enabling this feature may cause a slowdown during the Exit of the app in order to save work in progress.
-  - Enabling this feature may cause a slowdown during the Exit of the app in order to save work.
+  - Tracks with multiple artists will download both sets of images.
+However, only one will be used for fanart, banners, and logos.

-Additionally, a biography of the artist may now be provided in the 'artistlongbio' macro.
+Additionally, a biography of the artist may also be available.
 These biographies are also written by fans and may be brief or fairly detailed.
+The 'artistlongbio' value has the full content whereas the 'artistshortbio' has only the content that will fit in a single Twitch chat message.

 Timing
 ------

 Most of the content is downloaded during the write delay time period as set in the `general settings <../settings.html>`_ .
 You may need to bump up the delay to give enough time to not have